Top Food Accountability App Choices & The Missing Link (Human Accountability)

 Simple

-Simple is an especially great food-tracking app for people wanting to try intermittent fasting.
-It helps you decide your ideal fasting-eating ratio -- even beyond the standard 16-8 period (fasting for 16 hours and eating during the next 8-hour period).
-The app also has all the features that you want for food tracking anyway -- tracking the nutritional breakdown of your food items, community support, and education on mindful eating.
+Simple is an especially great food-tracking app for people who need an intermittent fasting tracker.
+It helps you decide your ideal fasting-eating ratio – even beyond the standard 16-8 period (fasting for 16 hours and eating during the next 8-hour period).
+The app also helps users optimize their meal timing for better metabolic health by tracking when you eat and providing insights to align your eating schedule with your goals.
+The app also has all the features that you want for food tracking anyway – tracking the nutritional breakdown of your food items, community support, and education on mindful eating.
 It even gives you a personalized AI health coach at your fingertips!

 Find your ideal eating period